-NOTE E - Income Taxes
+NOTE F - Income Taxes

-We recorded an income tax benefit of \$66,000 for the three months ended March 31, 2013.
-We recorded income tax expense of \$153,000 for the three months ended March 31, 2012.
+We recorded income tax expense of \$169,000 and \$272,000 for the three and nine months ended September 30, 2013.
+We recorded an income tax benefit of \$124,000 and income tax expense of \$329,000 for the three and nine months ended September 30, 2012, respectively.
 We record our interim provision for income taxes based on our estimated annual effective tax rate for the year.
+Differences between our effective tax rate and statutory tax rates are primarily due to the impact of meals and entertainment expense, employee stock purchase plan expense and the federal R&D credit.
 Our provisions for income taxes included current foreign and state income tax expense, as well as deferred tax expense.

-The decrease in income tax expense for the three months ended March 31, 2013, compared to the three months ended March 31, 2012, was primarily due to a discrete tax benefit of \$117,000 in 2013 for the retroactive benefit of the 2012 federal R&D credit.
+Income tax expense for the nine months ended September 30, 2013 included a discrete tax benefit of \$117,000 in 2013 for the retroactive benefit of the 2012 federal R&D credit.
 The American Taxpayer Relief Act of 2012 was enacted on January 2, 2013 and extended the federal R&D credit from January 1, 2012 through December 31, 2013.

 We are subject to income taxes in the U.S. federal and various state and international jurisdictions.
-As of March 31, 2013, we are generally subject to tax examinations for all prior years due to our net operating loss carryforwards.
+As of September 30, 2013, we are generally subject to tax examinations for all prior years due to our net operating loss carryforwards.

-As of March 31, 2013, we do not have any unrecognized tax benefits.
+As of September 30, 2013, we do not have any unrecognized tax benefits.
 It is our practice to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
 We do not expect any material changes in our unrecognized tax positions over the next 12 months.

-NOTE F - Net Income Per Share
+NOTE G - Net Income Per Share

 Basic net income per share has been computed using the weighted average number of shares of common stock outstanding during each period.
-Diluted net income per share also includes the impact of our outstanding potential common shares, including options and restricted stock units and awards.
+Diluted net income per share also includes the impact of our outstanding potential common shares, including options and restricted stock units.
 Potential common shares that are anti-dilutive are excluded from the calculation of diluted net income per share.